wizdmio/wizdm/apps/wizdm/src/assets/docs/en/aos.md

 ```typescript
 public trigger(elm: ElementRef<HTMLElement>, threshold: number): OperatorFunction<boolean, boolean>
 ```
 Observable operator to be used for triggering the animation on scroll.
 * `elm`: The element for which the animation will be triggered.
 * `threshold`: The visibility ratio to trigger the animation with.
+The returned `OperatorFunction` accepts an input trigger to emit an output trigger.
+In case the threshold value is 0, the output trigger simply mirrors the input one.
+For values greater than 0, the service checks the given element's area against the animation view emitting **true** when the two rectangles intersect for an area equal or greater than the threshold value, emitting **false** when the element's area is totally out of the view area.
 ---

 [Back](back)